Felipelpk/dollarQuotation/README.md

 # Dollar Quotation

-> Repositório destinado a `criação de um site e backend` para informar a cotação do dolar apartir de uma data selecionada pelo usuário.
->
+>Repository destined to the creation of a Front-end and Back-end to inform the dollar quotation from a date selected by the user.

-> O Front-end esta desenvolvido utilizando VITE + Typescrip e o Back-end esta feito em Nodejs + Graphql.
+>The Front-end is developed using Vitejs + Typescript and the Back-end is made in Nodejs + Graphql.

 ## Instalando Dependências